Ladivcr/University_Projects/README.md

 # University_Projects
-A repositry with my work in University.
-Some projects, code, etc.
+A repository with my work at the University: Some projects, some code, some writes, etc.